skooter500/MusicVisuals/README.md

 ## Rana
 "MountainLandscape" assignment creates an interactive visualization of a mountain terrain using noise generation and mapping techniques.
 It utilizes the Processing library and is structured as a subclass of the "Visual" class.

 ## Isadora
 The "IsaVisual" assignment is a creative visualization project that combines audio processing and visual effects.
-It uses the Processing and Minim libraries to create an interactive visual display that responds to audio input.
+It uses the Processing and Minim libraries to create a fractal tree that responds to audio input.

 ## Combined Visuals
-The assignment combines three visual effects: Mountain Landscape, Music Visualizer, and Isa Visual.
+The assignment combines four visual effects: Mountain Landscape, Particles, Cubes, and a Fractal Tree (Flower shape).
 It uses the Processing and Minim libraries and combines elements of the other assignments into a single program.

 # Instructions
-## Main Menu

 ## Ceren's Visual
 Import the Minim library.